hayooucom/GithatCoin/README.md

 These spirte should last forever.we need let them get rewarded.And also exchange the value of technology.

-So we create this product to these happen: more contribute to this world , more GithatCoin GTC reward.
+So we create this product to these happen: more contribute to this world , more GitlibCoin GTC reward.
 Let everything go in the right direction.We may reward through they activity and star /fork data in they github project page later.
 Users can pay Githubcoin for searching tech help or get usefull data.

-Now everyone in Github can miner GithatCoin . using latest ETH tech V1.10.2 (2021.4.19)
+Now everyone in Github can miner GitlibCoin . using latest ETH tech V1.10.2 (2021.4.19)

-Get 1000~10,000 GithatCoin after check your github account ownership：
+Get 1000~10,000 GitlibCoin after check your github account ownership：

 http://hayoou.com/gtc